sunknudsen/privacy-guides/how-to-self-host-hardened-bitcoin-node/misc/how-to-seed-bitcoin-dataset-on-headless-server.md

 Listed: true
 -->

-# How to seed bitcoin-dataset
+# How to seed bitcoin-dataset on headless server

 ## Requirements

-- [Hardened Debian server](../../how-to-configure-hardened-debian-server/README.md) (with at least 1TB of SSD storage and IPv6 disabled)
+- [Hardened Debian server](../../how-to-configure-hardened-debian-server/README.md) (with at least 500GB of available SSD storage and unlimited bandwidth)
+- Transmission app SSD storage, IPv6 disabled and unlimited bandwidth)
 - Linux or macOS computer

 ## Caveats